 Fixing indoor and outdoor leaks can save between 27 and 90 gallons of water every day, according to Save Our Water.
-Save Our Water is a statewide water conservation program created “to make water conservation a daily habit among Californians.”
+Save Our Water is a statewide program created “to make water conservation a daily habit among Californians.”

 Sinks and Showers

 Taking showers that last five minutes or less may be more of an aspiration than a reality.
 However, showering with a water-efficient showerhead can save 12.5 gallons of water per shower.
-For a family of four, that’s 50 gallons of water a day!
+For a family of four, that’s 50 gallons of water per day!

-Another seemingly small step to save water is to turn the water off when you’re brushing your teeth or shaving.
+Also, turn the water off when you’re brushing your teeth or shaving.
 While my kids might prefer foregoing brushing their teeth altogether, simply turning off the water when you aren’t using it can save up to 8 gallons a day per person, according to Save Our Water.

 Between shorter showers and turning off the water when brushing and shaving, a family of four could save more than 80 gallons of water a day.